jslomkowski/pytest-test-examples/README.md

 pip install -r requirements.txt
 ```

+Go to `etl.py` and execute it.
-After installing pytest, you can run the tests with the following command:
+after that you can run the tests with the following command:

 ```bash
 pytest